astro-reactive/astro-reactive/CONTRIBUTING.md

 Any contribution is welcome.
 Feel free to look around to find something that interests you. :)

-Maybe add some themes to our form component?
-Or maybe just improve the README?

 The [issues page](https://github.com/ayoayco/astro-reactive-library/issues?q=is%3Aopen+is%3Aissue+label%3A%22accepting+PRs%22) contains some ideas, but they should not limit your contribution.

-If you don't find anything there, I'm happy to help you get your contribution in.
+If you don't find anything there, we are happy to help you get your contribution in.

-You can always [create a new issue](https://github.com/ayoayco/astro-reactive-library/issues/new/choose) for your own idea, [email me (ayo@ayco.io)](mailto:ayo@ayco.io) or message me on [Twitter (@ayoayco)](https://twitter.com/ayoayco).
+You can always [create a new issue](https://github.com/ayoayco/astro-reactive-library/issues/new/choose) for your own idea, [post on our discussions](https://github.com/ayoayco/astro-reactive-library/discussions) or join our [Discord](https://discord.gg/yKyzCjNK).

 # The Astro Reactive Library

 This project aims to be a library that developers will use to create reactive UIs with Astro.

-Currently, it is made up of [NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces), which are node projects that share a singular root package.
+The project is made up of [NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces), which are node projects that share a singular root package.
 It is good to understand the basics of this, but basically, the project will have multiple packages (under the `packages` directory) that share a common root package information.

+We are using [Turborepo](https://turbo.build/repo) as our monorepo build system.

 Packages:
 1. [demo](https://github.com/ayoayco/astro-reactive-library/tree/main/apps/demo) in the directory `apps/demo`